iOS 14 and SKAdNetwork: 2 major ecosystem challenges right now

 But now that the next update of iOS is going to implement App Tracking Transparency, it’s suddenly a big deal.
 Most likely, the plane is landing in the next couple of weeks.

-And, adding to the rush, there are now new capabilities from Apple’s SKAdNetwork framework: view-through attribution, fingerprinting, and app-to-web measurement.
+And, adding to the rush, there are now new capabilities from Apple’s SKAdNetwork framework: view-through attribution, fingerprinting, and web-to-app measurement.
 Which, of course, means new SDKs, new integrations, new development in some cases, and a lot of extra work.

 There are two major ecosystem challenges right now, and I spent some time with Singular CTO Eran Friedman on them.